Turing Machines

 Note that a recognizer just has to answer YES for all strings in the language it is trying to recognize.
 For strings not in the language, a recognizer may loop forever.
 If a recognizer always halts with a YES or NO, it is called a decider.

-Exercise: Study the definitions above until you understand everything about them and can regenerate them without looking.
+Exercise: Study the definitions above, for both the transducer and recognizer until you understand everything about them and can regenerate them without looking.
 Don’t just memorize.
 Understand.
+Be able to explain, in detail, in natural language, the precise meaning of each part of these(admitted very formal and symbolic) definitions.

 Example.
 Let’s use the formal definition to describe a Turing Machine that increments a binary number.
 Here’s the machine as a picture: